-- 6.1 Case notes from an appointment will be sent to the student within three working days of meeting with the student. - 6.2 Email advice will be provided within three working days of a Case Form being completed. - 6.3 Generally, all correspondence with the student will be confirmed in writing.
+- 6.1 Case notes from an appointment will be sent to the student within three working days of meeting with the student.
+If more time is needed, the student will be informed of this. - 6.2 Email advice will be provided within three working days of a Case Form being completed. - 6.3 Generally, all correspondence with the student will be confirmed in writing.